syncthing/docs/dev/contributing.rst

   ``lib/`` or ``cmd/`` in the package path.
 If the commit doesn't affect a specific component, such as for changes to the build system or documentation, the scope should be omitted.
-The same goes for changes that affect many components which would be cumbesome to list.
+The same goes for changes that affect many components which would be cumbersome to list.

 - Commits that resolve an existing issue must include the issue number as ``(fixes #123)`` at the end of the commit message subject.
 A correctly